Welcome to the

 Providence Rescue Plan

 Providence received $166 million dollars from the U.S. Treasury to make a transformative investment in our City’s future between now and 2024.
 Rescue Plan funds can be used to respond to the COVID-19 public health emergency or its negative economic impacts.

-Read the Mayor’s Proposed American Rescue Plan Act Ordinance for an Equitable, Resilient Recovery for Providence
+Read the Providence American Rescue Plan Act Ordinance: Building An Equitable, Resilient Recovery for Providence

 The COVID-19 pandemic created an economic and public health crisis, especially felt in Providence’s hardest hit communities.
 People of color, immigrants and low-wage workers in Providence, and across the state, have been deeply impacted.